AtoraSuunva/sleetcord/readme.md

 More helpers are available in [sleetcord-common](https://github.com/AtoraSuunva/sleetcord-common)

+> [!WARNING]
-> **NOTE:** ⚠️ While sleetcord is publicly available (and on NPM), documentation is (and likely will always be) lacking.
+> While sleetcord is publicly available (and on NPM), documentation is (and likely will always be) lacking.
 You are free to use it and submit requests, but this is mainly for my own personal use.
 You will likely be on your own for most support (Sorry!
 I have to maintain too many things at the same time already).

 ## Usage